 We continue to meet with the Publishers Association, the Independent Publishers Guild and many individual publishers to discuss their contract terms.

-We support the provisions in relation to transparency and fairness (known as the “transparency triangle”) contained in Articles 14 to 16 of the EU’s draft Directive on Copyright in the Digital Single Market.
-The triangle consists of:
+We support the provisions in relation to transparency and fairness contained in Articles 18 to 22 of the EU’s Copyright Directive.
+These consist of:

 - A contract adjustment mechanism (or “bestseller clause”) allowing authors to claim additional remuneration when sales are much better than expected.